 What Rosacea Facial Cleansers Do I Use?
-A reader on

 , “What rosacea facial cleansers do you use?”
 The answer isn't quite as simple as one product.
 I have a series of four cleansers I bounce through depending on the season.

 Spring and Fall Itchiness

 I usually rely on a couple of facial washes for rosacea in the spring and fall.
 These are the months that I find my skin is itchy.
 My dermatologist believes it's the allergens in the air.
 Pollen spores, mold, and mildew are all present at times.

 is my choice when my skin isn't feeling tight or dry.
 It's designed to match the natural pH of the skin.
 There are no parabens and it's hypoallergenic.
 It has a fresh, clean smell that's light and refreshing.
 It is a nice smell to wake me up as I take my morning shower.

 is my other choice.
 It's designed for oily skin, but it has hyaluronic acid, which I find helps keep my skin from looking dull.
 It also removes excess oil without being drying.
 Oily skin isn't as big a deal in the fall for me, but it is in the spring when the temperatures start climbing.

 In the summer, my skin becomes oily in the T-zone.
 I don't really get many pimples from the excessive oil, but the T-zone areas definitely look shiny and gross.
 Plus, I'm convinced that oily skin is not a good thing when the sun is out.
 When I'm not covering up in sunscreen during quick trips outside, I don't want oil leading to a burn.
 My skin burns within 5-10 minutes if I'm not protected.
 I don't always feel the need to put on sunscreen just to walk out to the garden or mailbox.